-(j) GDCP is a defined contribution plan established by the Georgia General Assembly in July 1992 for the purpose of providing retirement allowances for state employees who are not members of a public retirement or pension system.
+(j) GDCP is a defined contribution plan established by the Georgia General Assembly in July 1992 for the purpose of providing retirement allowances for state employees who are not members of a public retirement or pension system and do not participate in Social Security.
 GDCP is administered by the ERS Board of Trustees.

-As of June 30, 2009, participation in GDCP is as follows:
+As of June 30, 2010, participation in GDCP is as follows:

 Retirees and beneficiaries currently receiving benefits 1

-Terminated employees entitled to benefits but not yet receiving benefits 98,846
+Terminated employees entitled to benefits but not yet receiving benefits 100,516

-Active plan members 15,534
+Active plan members 16,502

-Total 114,381
+Total 117,019

-Employers 377
+Employers 378

 A member may retire and elect to receive periodic payments after attainment of age 65.
-The payments will be based upon mortality tables and interest assumptions to be adopted by the ERS Board of Trustees.
-If a member has less than \$5,000 credited to his/her account, the ERS Board of Trustees has the option of requiring a lump-sum distribution to the member.
+The payments will be based upon mortality tables and interest assumptions adopted by the ERS Board of Trustees.
+If a terminated member has less than \$5,000 credited to his/her account, the ERS Board of Trustees has the option of requiring a lump-sum distribution to the member.
 Upon the death of a member, a lump-sum distribution equaling the amount credited to his/her account will be paid to the member's designated beneficiary.